mojaloop/mojaloop-specification/fspiop-api/documents/API Definition v2.0-alpha.md

 The callback **PATCH /fxTransfers/**_{ID}_ is used to inform the client of the final result of a currency conversion execution request.
 The _{ID}_ in the URI should contain the **commitRequestId** (see [Table 53](#table-53)) that was used for the creation of the currency conversion execution request, or the _{ID}_ that was used in the [**GET /fxTransfers/**_{ID}_](#61331-get-fxtransfers).
 See [Table 55](#table-55) for data model.

-Specifically, it is used by the finalising entity (either the optional switch or the payee FSP) to inform an FXP of the finalised status of a currency conversion where the currency conversion is dependent on the finalised status of a determining transfer.
+Specifically, it is used by the finalising entity (either the optional switch or the Payee FSP) to inform an FXP of the finalised status of a currency conversion where the currency conversion is dependent on the finalised status of a determining transfer.
 The finalising entity will send a **PATCH /fxTransfers/_{ID}_** message to the FXP to signal the final status of the associated payment, so that the FXP can adjust its ledgers accordingly.

 ###### Table 55